 With respect to securities laws, the U.S. Securities and Exchange Commission ("SEC"), U.S. state and foreign government regulators have taken varying positions regarding whether certain digital assets fall within the definition of a "security" under U.S. federal, state or foreign securities laws, respectively.
 The determination as to whether a digital asset is a security is a fact-driven analysis and the outcome may be difficult to predict.
 Also, securities laws and regulations are constantly evolving.
 Accordingly, the SEC or U.S. state or foreign government regulators could take the position that certain digital assets we support through our digital asset-based products or services are deemed "securities" under its definition and interpretation.
-We have policies and procedures in place that are intended to enable us to make a reasonable, risk-based assessment regarding the likelihood that a particular digital asset is a security under federal securities laws.
+We have policies and procedures in place that are intended to enable us to make a reasonable, risk-based assessment regarding the likelihood that a particular digital asset could be deemed a security under applicable laws.
 These policies and procedures are not legal determinations as to whether any particular digital asset is a security under federal securities laws.
 However, the application of securities laws to the specific facts and circumstances of digital assets is complex and subject to change, and it is possible that regulators may disagree with our conclusions.
-There is no certainty that any digital assets are not security or court were to determine that a digital asset offered, sold or traded on our non-custodial digital asset wallet product or NFT marketplace is a security under applicable laws, which could have an adverse impact on our business.
-Furthermore, to the extent that any of the digital assets we support are deemed securities, we may be required to register as a broker-dealer and/or national securities exchange with the SEC and/or foreign regulatory counterpart, or rely on an available exemption from registration.
+There is no certainty that any digital assets are not securities, notwithstanding the conclusions drawn based on our risk-based assessment.
+We could be subject to legal or regulatory action in the event a regulatory authority or court were to determine that a digital asset offered, sold or traded on our non-custodial digital asset wallet product or NFT marketplace is a security under applicable laws, which could have an adverse impact on our business.
+Furthermore, to the extent that any of the digital assets we support are deemed securities, we may be exemption from registration.